Saturday, 29 November 2025

 Why did they do this, we may ask?
 Why did they go all the way in substituting the divine name?

 It suggests a particular direction.
 We have seen such a trajectory goes back to Jesus and the gospels.
-But as we saw in part one, it starts back further, in the Old Testament books of Chronicles if not earlier.
-Harmless substitution for the divine name is abundant there.
-But a reduction in speaking the divine name closer to the time of Jesus.
-And the first Christians did something new with this.
+But as we saw in part one, it starts back further, in the Old Testament books of Chronicles and Psalms.
+Harmless substitutions for the divine name are abundant there.
+But a great caution about speaking the divine name also happened, closer to the time of Jesus.

 The main reason why the divine name Yahweh is rarely found in most Christian Bibles has to do with the intentions of the original authors of the New Testament.
-They were very innovative in how they used the word "Lord" where you might expect to see the word "Yahweh."

-To show us something about Jesus.
 This passage famously does it.
 An Old Testament verse about Yahweh becomes a New Testament verse about the Lord Jesus:

 OT - “And it shall come to pass, that whosoever shall call on the name of YAHWEH shall be delivered” (Joel 2:32)